particle-iot/docs/src/content/getting-started/console/sim-management.md

 The SIMs view in the console is available for all cellular-based products, including those based on the E-Series, Electron, B-Series SoM, Boron, and Tracker.
 It appears as a SIM card icon in the Console side bar when looking at your product.
-To access this view and start exploring, click on the SIM card icon ( <i class="im-sim-vertical-detailed"></i> ).
+To access this view and start exploring, click on the SIM card icon.

 Much like devices, SIM cards can be associated with a Particle product instead of an individual developer account (sandbox).